saoudrizwan/Disk/README.md

 *These are generally the only types you'll ever need to deal with when persisting data on iOS.*

-Disk follows Apple's [iOS Data Storage Guidelines](https://developer.apple.com/icloud/documentation/data-storage/index.html) and therefore allows you to store files in three primary directories:
+Disk follows Apple's [iOS Data Storage Guidelines](https://developer.apple.com/icloud/documentation/data-storage/index.html) and therefore allows you to save files in three primary directories:

 #### Documents Directory `.documents`